-*If you choose vodka, be aware that the higher the quality the less smell you’ll have contributing to your final scent.
+If you choose to go with vodka-be aware that the higher the quality, the less smell you’ll have contributing to your final scent.

-You might recall I did a post on DIY perfume a LONG time ago.
+You might recall I posted an DIY essential oil perfume recipe a LONG time ago.
 Just to refresh that information, I’ve copied and pasted info. below that will be useful when it comes to determining which essential oils you choose.

 Top notes tend to evaporate very fast and normally have anti-viral properties.

 They tend to be light, fresh and uplifting.
 Top notes give the first impression of a perfume but usually don’t last long.

 - Clary Sage